tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 In extremely extreme circumstances (i.e. something messed up the firmware partition, recovery partition, or partition table), your Mac may fail to boot.
 On the Mac mini (and presumably Mac Studio), this state is identifiable by a flashing orange power light indicating the Morse code for SOS.
 On a Mac laptop, this state is identifiable by an illustration of an exclamation point in a circle on the screen with a link to Apple's website.

 To make the Mac bootable again, you can use [idevicerestore](https://github.com/libimobiledevice/idevicerestore) from another Mac or Linux x86_64 or aarch64 VM or computer that has an Internet connection.
 You will need a USB cable with at least one USB-C end.
+This procedure has been tested with Mac and Linux hosts restoring a Mac mini with macOS 12.4.

 Please note that this procedure may require you to unrecoverably destroy all data on the Mac's internal drive.
 If erasing is necessary, you will be clearly warned and asked to confirm before it happens.
+The drive will end up zeroed and its encryption keys (probably) regenerated, so not even the NSA will be able to save you.
 If you haven't made backups, make peace with yourself now.
-This procedure has been tested with Mac and Linux hosts restoring a Mac mini with macOS 12.4.

 You'll need to build `idevicerestore` from source to get a version capable of restoring Apple Silicon Macs.
 If Nix is already installed on your second computer, this is straightforward: clone and check out [the appropriate branch](https://github.com/tpwrules/nixpkgs/tree/upgrade-idevicestuff) of this project's `nixpkgs` fork and build both `idevicerestore` and `usbmuxd` (if on Linux):